brand icon Mar4

 The following content may contain affiliate links.
 When you click and shop the links, we receive a commission.

-Tommy and I continued to golf together while we were dating, after we got married, and now we love to play golf as a family of four (haha).
+Tommy and I continued to golf together while we were dating, after we got married, and now we love to play golf as a family of four.
 We’ve played in Pinehurst, Boone, Utah, California and even played on our babymoon at Primland.
-He is an amazing golfer (a scratch golfer, i.e., his handicap is zero), and I’ve been working on my game too.
-And it’s really great quality time as a couple.
+We’ve been to multiple golf tournaments together, including the Masters.
+He’s a scratch golfer, and I’m always working on my game, but one thing I’ve figured out along the way?
+Exactly what to wear golfing that’s cute, comfortable, and course-appropriate.

-Here’s a quick guide on what to wear when golfing:
+Here’s a quick guide on what to wear when golfing and there are specific shopping options below.

 Collared Shirts: Polo shirts or a collared top is often required.
 Sleeveless polos are acceptable at most courses during warmer months.